 So far, we have worked with customers who have taken up a range of difference sports including wheelchair basketball and joining the gym in our Leisure Centres.
 The Pathway is open to all age ranges.

-If you would like any more information, please contact Brett Jones, Disability Sports Officer through our Contact page.
+If you would like any more information, please contact Brett Jones, Disability Sports Officer through our contact us

 The exercise referral scheme is part of the National Exercise Referral Scheme for Wales(NERS) funded by Public Health Wales and work in partnership with the Welsh Government”.